-During the nine months ended March 31, 2005, sales of Pinnacle's products by geographic region were comprised of the following: approximately 53.1% from Europe, 32.9% from the Americas, 9.9% from Asia Pacific and 4.1% from Japan.
+During the three months ended December 31, 2004, sales of Pinnacle's products by geographic region were comprised of the following: approximately 55.1% of sales from Europe, 29.8% of sales from the Americas, 11.2% of sales from Asia Pacific and 3.9% of sales from Japan.
+During the three months ended September 30, 2004, sales of Pinnacle's products by geographic region were comprised of the following: approximately 50.4% of sales from Europe, 37.3% of sales from the Americas, 8.8% of sales from Asia Pacific and 3.5% of sales from Japan.
 Sales of Pinnacle's products outside of North America represented approximately 62.0% of net sales in the fiscal year ended June 30, 2004.
 Because Pinnacle expects that international sales will continue to represent a significant portion of its net sales, Pinnacle is subject to the risks of changing economic conditions in other countries around the world, which may harm Pinnacle's future international sales and, consequently, Pinnacle's business.
 In addition, Pinnacle makes foreign currency denominated sales in many, primarily European, countries.
 This exposes Pinnacle to risks associated with currency exchange fluctuations.
 Pinnacle expects that in fiscal year 2005 and beyond, a majority of Pinnacle's European sales will continue to be denominated in local currencies, primarily the Euro.
 Pinnacle has developed natural hedges for some of this risk since most of the European operating expenses are also denominated in local currency.
 As these local currencies, and especially the Euro, fluctuate in value against the U.S. dollar, Pinnacle's sales, cost of sales, expenses and income may fluctuate when converted into U.S. dollars.
-While Pinnacle attempts to minimize these foreign exchange exposures by taking advantage of natural hedge opportunities and by continually assessing the need to use foreign currency forward exchange contracts to offset the risk associated with the effects of certain foreign currency exposures, Pinnacle's operational structure is such that fluctuations in foreign exchange rates can impact and cause fluctuations in Pinnacle's sales, cost of sales, expenses, income and cash balances.
+While Pinnacle attempts to minimize these foreign exchange exposures by taking advantage of natural hedge opportunities and by continually assessing the need to use foreign currency forward exchange contracts to offset the risk associated with the effects of certain foreign currency exposures, Pinnacle's operational structure is such that fluctuations in fore